 A. General Principles

-Implementation of § 36.09(5) is a responsibility delegated to the Chancellors or their designees in consultation with the students, faculty, and academic staff of their institutions.
+Implementation of § 36.09(5) is a responsibility delegated to the Chancellors or their designees in consultation with the students, faculty, and academic and university staff of their institutions.

 2. Active Participation: